learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 ### `Allergen`
 An Allergen is a join between a user and an ingredient.
 This is a has-many-through relationship.
 What methods should an instance of this model respond to?

+- `Allergen.all`
+should return all of the Allergen instances
+- `Allergen.most_common`
+should return Allergen instances that belong to the greatest number of Users

 ### `**Bonus**`
 - `User#safe_recipes`
 should return all recipes that do not contain ingredients the user is allergic to